On This Page

 • Routine vaccinations (influenza, measles, mumps, rubella, polio [adequate primary series and 1 adult dose], tetanus, diphtheria, pertussis, and chickenpox) and hepatitis A, hepatitis B, typhoid, and pneumococcal should be up to date.

-• Required vaccinations include meningococcal for pilgrims and Hajj/Umra workers, polio for travelers arriving from certain polio-risk countries, and yellow fever for travelers arriving from (or having transited for > 12 hours through) yellow fever risk countries.
+• Required vaccinations include COVID-19 and meningococcal for pilgrims and Hajj/Umra workers, polio for travelers arriving from certain polio-risk countries, and yellow fever for travelers arriving from (or having transited for > 12 hours through) yellow fever risk countries.

 Introduction

-Useful web sites for additional information about the Hajj include www.saudiembassy.net/hajj-requirements, www.haj.gov.sa/, and www.moh.gov.sa/en/Hajj/HealthGuidelines/HealthGuidelinesDuringHajj/Pages/HealthRequirements.aspx.
+Useful web sites for additional information about the Hajj include www.saudiembassy.net/hajj-and-umrah-visa, www.haj.gov.sa, and https://www.moh.gov.sa/en/HealthAwareness/Pilgrims_Health/Pages/default.aspx.

 Health